ciaranra/PECOS-alt/crates/pecos-phir/docs/INTERFACE_APPROACH.md

-# Boxing and Protocol Composition in PHIR
+# Interface-Based Protocol Composition in PHIR

-This document explains how PHIR uses MLIR's native structure to achieve the boxing/protocol approach for quantum computing, similar to the assembly macro pattern used in PECOS's Python side (slr/ and qeclib/).
+This document explains how PHIR uses MLIR's native interface system to achieve semantic tagging and protocol composition for quantum computing, similar to the assembly macro pattern used in PECOS's Python side (slr/ and qeclib/).

 ## Overview

-The boxing approach allows us to:
+The interface-based approach allows us to:
 - Create reusable quantum protocols as composable units
 - Preserve semantic context through attributes/metadata
-- Enable optimization passes to understand protocol boundaries
+- Enable optimization passes to understand protocol boundaries and interfaces
 - Maintain flexibility for different QEC codes and paradigms

-## MLIR's Natural Boxing Hierarchy
+## MLIR's Interface System and Natural Hierarchy

 ```
 Module